Introduction

 Pension and insurance plans

-Eika Boligkreditt provides occupational pension and insurance plans as prescribed by law within the frameworks for such schemes prevailing at any given time, as well as certain non-mandatory plans.
+Eika Boligkreditt provides legally mandated occupational pension and insurance plans, within the frameworks for such schemes in effect at any given time.
+It also provides certain non-mandatory plans.

 The following pension and insurance plans have been established by Eika Boligkreditt for its employees.